 Each department within our organizations (marketing, customer service, product management) should take ownership for brand protection while playing to their strengths.
 These departments act as the body shielding the brand from attacks.
 Through a collaborative effort, these departments can determine which is most suited to actively reach out and extend assistance to the consumer with customer satisfaction and brand protection (and possible brand advocacy) in mind.

-The ball carrier feels contact and tackler(s) attempting to dislodge the ball.
+The ball carrier is getting ready to “run through traffic” where tackler(s) will attempt to dislodge the ball.
 He applies maximum ball security by keeping both hands on the ball.
 He doesn’t want an outstanding play to be nullified by losing possession of the ball to the opposing team.

 Reputations are built over years of good work and reputations can be destroyed in minutes with one bad YouTube video or caustic product review going viral.
 Ignoring or remaining ignorant of the danger does not make it go away.
 Monitor mentions of your brand, measure sentiment, and track trends.
 If sentiment trends negatively, or if a single incident provides enough explosive response, join the conversation immediately.
 While acknowledging the situation as quickly as possible, concurrently mobilize the appropriate resources within the company to devise the best strategy to defuse the situation and restore consumer confidence.
 Let Courtesy and Integrity rule the day…never spin it or get overly defensive.